Absentee Voting Information

 - Fax: (763) 324-1160

-Please Note: Your ballot will not count if it is received after election day.
-If you decide to vote absentee by mail, make sure to leave time for election officials to mail your ballot and for you to return it on or before Election Day.
+Please Note: Your ballot will not count if it is not post marked by election day and received after 2 days after election day.
+If you decide to vote absentee by mail, make sure to leave time for election officials to mail your ballot and for you to return it.